nickpamatian/threat-hunting-scenario-unauthorized-remote-access-tool-usage/README.md

 ### 1. Searched the `DeviceFileEvents` table to detect download of AnyDesk.exe

 AnyDesk.exe was discovered being downloaded to the endpoint “apoy-threat-hun” from the user “apoy”.
-The user Downloaded AnyDesk.exe at 2025-04-17T01:21:17.3156655Z, from url: “https://download.anydesk.com/AnyDesk.exe”, then deleted AnyDesk.exe at 2025-04-17T01:25:56.3192816Z, approximately 4 minutes later.
+The user downloaded AnyDesk.exe at 2025-04-17T01:21:17.3156655Z, from URL: “https://download.anydesk.com/AnyDesk.exe”, then deleted AnyDesk.exe at 2025-04-17T01:25:56.3192816Z, approximately 4 minutes later.

 **Query used to locate events:**